 The Capital Asset Pricing Model (CAPM) is a widely-used financial model for estimating the expected return on an asset.
-One of the key inputs for the model is the asset’s Beta, which measures its systematic risk.
-Excel is a useful tool for calculating beta.
 In an article, we will show how to calculate CAPM beta in Excel.
 In the methods, we will use Excel formulas, different Excel options, and VBA code.

 Check out the overview image for the procedure to calculate CAPM Beta.